svkucheryavski/mdatoolsm.gitbook/chapter1/text.md

     colFullNames: {'Height'  'Weight'}
 ```

 The most important ones are `values`, which is a matrix with data values, `rowNames` - cell array with row names and `colNames` - cell array with column names.
 All three can be changed manually for the whole object or for particular rows or columns.
-You can also specify a name for the dataset, short information text and labels for each of the two dimensions
+You can also specify a name for the dataset, short information text and labels for each of the two dimensions.
+Here are some examples:

 ```matlab
 d.rowNames = {'Lars', 'Peter', 'Anna', 'Kim'};